COVID-19 (coronavirus) staff frequently asked questions

-With visiting suspended across our hospitals relatives and families will have added anxiety about their loved on in hospital as they cannot get the regular updates they may have done at visiting time.
+With changes to visiting across our hospitals relatives and families will have added anxiety about their loved one in hospital as they cannot get the regular updates they may have done at visiting time.
 With ward staff not meeting relatives they cannot be assured who is on the telephone when they ring for information and are subsequently following confidentiality guidance and limiting the information they give.

 Under normal circumstances if a relative was unable to visit or a patient was vulnerable or lacked capacity a password system would be set up; this would involve identifying an agreed word password between the patient and the family member; a mutually recognised word; again this cannot be managed under current restrictions.

 Where can we find more information about end of life care and palliative patients?

 All staff please find the up to date clinical resources for end of life care and palliative patients.
 This information is updated daily.

 You will find resources on ReSPECT conversations and its completion, difficult conversations, care of the dying person, and updated symptom management guidance in line with expected shortages of drugs and syringe drivers.

 As always please utilise your SPC team for complex support on 07442531744 for Pilgrim, bleep 3977 at Lincoln and Grantham via Hospice in a Hospital.

 Will we be using telephone and e-consultations?

 The plan is to transition all specialties from face-to-face appointments to telephone consultations and video consultations.

 To enable the transition we need you to identify a clinical lead for each specialty and make the clinical teams aware that booked patients will need reviewing to determine who can be seen via video consultations and telephone consultations or if necessary, any patients that still require face to face attendance.